 I’ve written a detailed guide to help you do it correctly.
 Learning to communicate with your body like this is a powerful gift.
 And if you’d like to read other people’s experiences with reintroductions, check out this series of interviews.

 The holy grail for me is full remission – turning my rheumatoid genes back off again.
 I’m not there yet, but I am managing my symptoms very well, and it feels like deep healing is happening inside my body.
 I’m very grateful to feel this good.

 My plan going forward is to keep doing what I’m doing.
 On GAPS, I plateaued in my healing.
 On the AIP, I haven’t.
 Every month, I improve.
 And that’s in spite of the fact that during the autoimmune protocol experiment, my body kept getting spiked with inflammation as I reintroduced foods to test for tolerance.
 This is a necessary part of the process, because it’s how you communicate with your body and really understand why certain foods need to be avoided.
-However, the Paleo Mom says, “If you continue to eat something that you have an allergy or sensitivity to, it is very difficult for your gut to heal and for your immune system to deactivate.”
+However, Dr. Sarah Ballantyne says, “If you continue to eat something that you have an allergy or sensitivity to, it is very difficult for your gut to heal and for your immune system to deactivate.”
 Now, that I know what foods to avoid, I’m looking forward to my healing progressing without interruption.

 I also have options for future experiments if I plateau again, which are listed on the Autoimmune Protocol page.
 There are also more supplements I can try.
 But I think healing through diet mostly requires time and patience.
 Dr. Terry Wahls (who is in the process of reversing her MS) says that autoimmune disease takes years to develop in the body, and therefore takes many years to heal.
 As long as you’re improving, you’re on the right track.